JohnSuralta/JohnSuralta/README.md

 ### Hi, I am John Suralta

-[cite_start]I am a Computer Science major with a Mathematics minor at the University of Alaska Anchorage (UAA), expecting to graduate in May 2029[cite: 10, 37].
+I am a Computer Science major with a Mathematics minor at the University of Alaska Anchorage (UAA), expecting to graduate in May 2029[cite: 10, 37].
 I am passionate about programming and mathematics.

-[cite_start]I am actively seeking a **Summer 2026 Internship** in the tech industry[cite: 10].
+I am actively seeking a **Summer 2026 Internship** in the tech industry[cite: 10].

 ---